 Candidates must complete 30 total semester hours (10 courses) to be awarded a Master of Accountancy degree.
 A maximum of nine (9) credit hours of graduate work from other institutions is permitted.
-Candidates may not earn both the Master of Accountancy and the MBA/Finance and Accounting concentration from Saint Martin's University.
+Candidates may not earn both the Master of Accountancy and the MBA/Accounting and Finance concentration degrees from Saint Martin's University.
+A maximum of twelve (12) credit hours of graduate work from a Saint Martin's University certificate program may be counted towards the M.Acc. degree.